Hudson County NJ Sex Crime Lawyer

 - Promoting Prostitution

-What Determines the Degree of a Sex Crime Charge in NJ?
+What Determines the Degree of a Sex Crime Charge in New Jersey

 In general, the term “sex crime” refers to any offense that involves sexual activity.
 Sex crime charges can include disorderly persons offenses like lewdness or harassment, fourth degree criminal sexual contact, third degree aggravated criminal sexual contact, third degree endangering the welfare of a child, second degree endangering the welfare of a child, second degree sexual assault, and first degree aggravated sexual assault.